MCFpy/mcf/docs/short_api.md

 ## Parameters

 - <a id="cf_boot"><strong>cf_boot</strong></a>
-  * Number of bootstrap or subsampling replications.
+  * Number of subsampling replications.
 Default is 1000.

 - <a id="lc_yes"><strong>lc_yes</strong></a>
   * If True, local centering is deployed.
 The default is True.

 - <a id="p_atet"><strong>p_atet</strong></a>
   * If True, the average effects are estimated by treatment group.
-This works only if at least one heterogeneity variable is defined.
 The default is False.

 - <a id="p_gatet"><strong>p_gatet</strong></a>
   * If set to True, GATEs and GATETs are computed.
-If no variables are specified for GATE estimation, **p_bgate** is set to False.
 The default is False.